 Expats will find banking in the UAE to be simple, sophisticated and reasonably familiar.
-That said, as is the case with any foreign destination, there are a few quirks to take into account and practices to avoid debt and maximise the tax-free liberties that come with living in the country.
+The dirham's stability and ease of exchange make it a reliable currency for both locals and expats.
+That said, as is the case with any foreign destination, there are a few quirks to consider and practices to avoid debt and maximise the tax-free advantage that comes with living in the country.

 Money in the UAE

 The dirham is the local currency in the United Arab Emirates and is abbreviated as AED.
 It is sometimes also written as DH or Dhs.
 One dirham is divided into 100 fils.

 The dirham is available in the following denominations:

 - Notes: 5 AED, 10 AED, 20 AED, 50 AED, 100 AED, 200 AED, 500 AED and 1,000 AED.

 - Coins: 1 AED and 25 fils, 50 fils.

 Banking in the UAE

 The UAE’s banking system is highly regarded globally, offering a multitude of choices and efficient services.
 Expats typically select a bank based on factors like digital and mobile banking availability, ATM proximity, and overall convenience of services.